ECS189E/Memelify/meeting-notes/meeting3.md

 or not through “deep learning”.
 Why?
 Because when our reddit bots crawl data from Reddit, they can not distinguish between a regular image (e.g. email, announcement, ads) vs a funny image.
 Our classifier performs fairly good in most case, we reach 93% accuracy when testing on our test data.
-Google Colab
+See [Google Colab](https://colab.research.google.com/drive/1OS7-tV8tYCyaHOqdDYbwVhXL8LuWRpGM).
 - Dat improved on backend side by adding heavy tasks to run in background.
 These tasks are updating “trendiness” scores, crawling new memes into database.
 Dat used a redis queue for managing background tasks.